 It is worth keeping a small notebook and pen in your bag, so that you can produce them when kids start to get impatient.
 If not, most restaurants will have a pen and some paper/disposable kids menus.
 The object is to guess the correct word, before you get “hung”.

-- Start by thinking of a word (bearing in mind your audience)
+- Start by thinking of a word, phrase or movie title (bearing in mind your audience).

 - Write this word in dashes on the page (i.e. a dash per letter)

-- If they guess a letter not in your word, you start to draw the hang-man – and continue to draw the pieces of the picture for every incorrect guess/answer.
-(Note : It doesn’t have to be a Hang-Man picture – draw any picture in stages/write a word of ~10 letters)
+- If they guess a letter not in your word, you start to draw the hang-man, and continue to draw the pieces of the picture for every incorrect guess/answer.
+(Note: It doesn’t have to be a Hang-Man picture – draw any picture in stages/write a word of approximately 10 letters)

-- Game continues until correct word is guessed before hang-man picture completed, or hang-man is completed without anyone getting the word.
+- The game continues until the correct word is guessed before the hang-man picture is completed, or hang-man is completed without anyone getting the word.

 Try and guess the names of the other people in the restaurant, and perhaps what they do.
 You could even elaborate on this further and try and guess what they like, if they have pets, where they live etc.

-- Draw a grid of dots – say 16/20 – and each player takes their turn to draw a line to connect 2 dots.
+- Draw a grid of dots (about 16/20) and each player takes their turn to draw a line to connect 2 dots.

 - When a player draws a line and forms a square, they write their initial in that square.

-- When all grid is completed, you count up the #s of squares with each initial, and winner is player who has most squares.
+- When all the grid is completed, you count up the number of squares with each initial, and the winner is the player who has the most squares.